 Data governance and security are key in managing cloud data.
 Organizations handle sensitive info and must follow strict rules.
 They also need to protect their digital assets.

-Organizations should encrypt data at rest and in transit.
-They should also use least privilege access controls.
+Organizations should encrypt data at rest and in transit and use least privilege access controls.
 Keeping security up to date is crucial.
+Email security is very important.
+Phishing attacks cost $18.9 billion each year.

 Continuous monitoring is key to spotting and fixing security threats.
-Companies should use advanced tools to track data.
-Regular audits check if they follow data governance rules.
+Companies should use advanced tools to track data, and regular audits check whether they follow data governance rules.
+This method helps address the biggest cybersecurity weakness: data visibility.

 Challenges in Cloud Data Lifecycle Management